 Press Make to complete the route.

 Note: If routing multichannel inputs or outputs (Stereo, LCR etc.), press & hold the Make button and press Make All to make all 'legs' of the path to consecutive physical connectors where possible.
-Fast Route (explained below) can also be used to route to consecutive connections.
+XY Routing (explained below) can also be used to route to consecutive connections.

 Alternatively select the channel strip on the Main screen and press the Spill button on the right hand side to route each leg in turn.